Internal linking is the linchpin that holds a website together.

 Using long-tail keywords as anchor texts for internal linking is useful, especially for making descriptive anchors.

-Long-tail keywords match more closely with a user’s search intent.
-This means users are likelier to click long-tail internal links than other links using generic anchor texts.
+Long-tail keywords can capture a user’s search intent.
+This means users are likelier to click long-tail internal links than links using short-tail keywords.

 For instance, take a look at the long-tail anchor text we used in this section: